Typhoon Kammuri

-Typhoon Kammuri, known in the Philippines as Typhoon Tisoy, was a powerful typhoon which impacted the Philippines in early December 2019.
+Typhoon Kammuri, (Note: The name Kammuri was contributed by Japan (Japanese: カンムリ, [kã̠mːɯ̟ɾʲi]) and refers to the constellation Corona Borealis, the northern crown, in Japanese.) locally named Tisoy, (Note: The Japan Meteorological Agency (JMA) assigns names to typhoons in the western Pacific Ocean and north of the equator, as the Regional Specialized Meteorological Centre.
+For the Philippines, its weather bureau PAGASA assigns local names to tropical cyclones that enter its self-defined area, which is known as the Philippine Area of Responsibility.) was a powerful typhoon which impacted the Philippines in early December 2019.
+Kammuri was the twenty-eighth named storm and sixteenth typhoon of the 2019 Pacific typhoon season, Kammuri developed from a tropical wave situated a couple hundred kilometers south of the Mariana Islands.

-Kammuri, which means crown or Corona Borealis in Japanese, the twenty-eighth named storm and sixteenth typhoon of the 2019 Pacific typhoon season, Kammuri developed from a tropical wave situated a couple hundred kilometers south of the Mariana Islands.
 From November 25 to 27, the system tracked westward at a steady pace and rate of intensification, first making minor impacts in Guam.
 On November 28, the system intensified into a typhoon as environmental conditions became marginally conducive for significant development.
 From November 29 to December 1, Kammuri was unable to strengthen to previous estimates due to its near stationary movement as a result of weak steering currents, upwelling itself consequently.
 On December 2, the system tracked westward at a much faster speed of 19 kph and rapidly intensified over warm Philippine Sea waters, before making landfall in the Bicol Region of the Philippines at peak intensity as a category 4-equivalent typhoon.

 Upon leaving the Philippines, Kammuri significantly weakened as wind shear increased and interaction with the Philippine islands caused the structure of the system to degrade rapidly, and throughout December 3, it stayed as a category 1-equivalent typhoon, with its outer rainbands barely on land.
 By December 4, Kammuri drifted over the South China Sea as a weakening tropical storm.
 Through December 5 and 6, Kammuri weakened significantly and its low-level circulation center became exposed; as a result, it dissipated on December 6.